Wyomia Tyus: Post athletics

 Tyus went on to coach at Beverly Hills High School, and was a founding member of the Women's Sports Foundation.

-During the Richard Dawson era of Family Feud, Tyus appeared with her family (1980).
-They won the $5,000 prize.
+In August 1980, Tyus appeared with four of her cousins on Family Feud, and in two days (August 1–4) they won $5,367.
 In 1976, Tyus was inducted into the Georgia Sports Hall of Fame.
 In 1980, Tyus was inducted into the National Track and Field Hall of Fame.
 At the 1984 Summer Olympics, she was one of eleven athletes who carried in the Olympic Flag during the Opening Ceremony.
 In 1985, she was inducted into the U.S. Olympic Hall of Fame.

-In 1999, her hometown Griffin, Georgia honored her with the unveiling of the Wyomia Tyus Olympic Park.
+In 1999, her hometown of Griffin, Georgia honored her with the unveiling of the Wyomia Tyus Olympic Park.
 The 2010 Breeder's World Cup featured a two-year-old filly racing horse bearing her namesake.
 In 2018, she published the memoir Tigerbelle : the Wyomia Tyus story, with co-author Elizabeth Terzakis; it is part of Dave Zirin's Edge of Sports series.